 Although you may want to keep your floral arrangement next to you thinking that you can keep a better eye on it, placing a vase on a surface that isn’t necessarily flat could be an invitation for trouble.
 Therefore, you may want to choose the floor instead.

-But let’s talk about what you should do with the water that’s in the vase when you receive your arrangement; to ensure that your flowers’ stems don’t need to be recut by the time your trip is over, keep approximately ⅓ of the vase filled before placing it on the ground.
-And even though this is quite a minimal amount of water, don’t forget to wrap an item such as a blanket or sweatshirt around the vase’s base to keep it in place as you drive!
+But let’s talk about what you should do with the water that’s in the vase when you receive your arrangement; to ensure that your flowers’ stems don’t need to be recut by the time your trip is over, keep approximately one-third of the vase filled before placing it on the ground.
+And even though this is quite a minimal amount of water, don’t forget to wrap an item like a blanket or sweatshirt around the vase’s base to keep it in place as you drive.

 Safeguard flowers in a box